Jordan Chipangama

-Jordan Chipangama (born 12 November 1988) is a Zambian long distance runner who specialises in the marathon.
+Jordan Chipangama (born 12 November 1988) is a retired Zambian long-distance runner who specialised in the marathon.
 He competed in the men's marathon event at the 2016 Summer Olympics where he finished in 93rd place with a time of 2:24:58.
 Chipangama attended college in the United States.
 In college, he competed for Central Arizona College and Northern Arizona University.

+Chipangama served a four-year ban from 2017 to 2021 for anti-doping rule violation after testing positive for meldonium.